Updated on 2024-04-16 GMT+08:00

 TMS is a global service deployed for all regions.
 When you set the authorization scope to Global services, users have permission to access TMS resources in all regions.

-Table 1 lists all the system-defined policies for TMS.
-Some TMS policies dependent on the policies of other services to take effect.
+Table 1 lists all TMS system-defined policies and roles.
+Some TMS policies depend on the policies of other services to take effect.
 When you assign TMS permissions to users, you also assign dependent policies for the TMS permissions to take effect.

 Description